ergoplatform/ergodocs/docs/eco/rosen/ergo-watcher.md

 Watchers are integral to Rosen Bridge, serving as cross-chain oracles.
 They observe and report deposit events on their network to Ergo, contributing to the network's security and expansion.

+/// admonition | This section is adapted from the [deploy-docker.md](https://github.com/rosen-bridge/operation/blob/dev/docs/watcher/deploy-docker.md) section on the Rosen Bridge documentation.
+    type: info
+///

 ## Clone the Repository and Prepare the Environment
 First, clone the operational repository and navigate to the appropriate directory: